mtiller/recon/docs/SPEC.md

 ## Use Case

-Although it is implicit in the requirements listed in Section
-\ref{sec:goals}, it is worth elaborating a bit more on the specific use case that drove these requirements.
+Although it is implicit in the requirements listed in [our goals](#goals), it is worth elaborating a bit more on the specific use case that drove these requirements.

 For web and cloud based simulation, the bulk of the computational work is done remotely.
 In cloud services, there is an effect sometimes